Hall of Fame Induction Weekend Visitors Urged to Utilize Special Parking Options

 Peripheral Lots, Shuttle and Trolley Services Provide Multiple Choices for Travelers

-COOPERSTOWN, NY – Visitors to Cooperstown for the 2012 Induction Weekend, including the Saturday, July 21 Awards Presentation and the Sunday, July 22 Induction Ceremony, are advised to utilize several parking and transportation options in an effort to alleviate potential delays and traffic problems.
+(COOPERSTOWN, NY) – Visitors to Cooperstown for the 2015 Induction Weekend, including the Saturday, July 25 Awards Presentation and the Sunday, July 26 Induction Ceremony, are advised to utilize several parking and transportation options in an effort to alleviate potential delays and traffic problems.

-The 2012 Hall of Fame Induction Ceremony will begin at 1:30 p.m. on Sunday, July 22 on the grounds of the Clark Sports Center in Cooperstown, one mile south of the National Baseball Hall of Fame and Museum.
+The 2015 Hall of Fame Induction Ceremony will begin at 1:30 p.m. on Sunday, July 26 on the grounds of the Clark Sports Center in Cooperstown.
 Travelers are advised to allow plenty of time to find parking and transportation to the following points close to the Induction.
 Because of its small size – with a year-round population of about 2,000 residents and just one traffic light – Cooperstown will fill up quickly during Hall of Fame Weekend.
-Parking arrangements detailed below will be in place for Saturday, July 21 and Sunday, July 22.
+Parking arrangements detailed below will be in place for Saturday, July 25 and Sunday, July 26.

-Two trolley lots, located just outside the village limits and color-coded in red and yellow, are available for those visitors in the immediate Cooperstown village area.
+Three trolley lots, located just outside the village limits and color-coded in red, blue and yellow, are available for those visitors in the immediate Cooperstown village area.
 Parking in these lots is free, and a trolley ticket good for unlimited daily transportation costs $2 for adults.
 Children 5 and under will ride free, and the trolley service will operate from 8:30 a.m. until 9 p.m. daily all weekend.

 Parking spots in these lots are limited.
 Trolleys will run only from the lots to regular stops in the village.
 Trolleys will not run to and from the Induction site.
-Hall of Fame shuttle service will provide free shuttle buses from Doubleday Field to the Induction site, with continuous service from 8 a.m. to 1 p.m. and then from the conclusion of the Induction Ceremony until 8 p.m. on Sunday, July 22.
+Hall of Fame shuttle service will provide free shuttle buses from the corner of Main and Fair streets to the Induction site, with continuous service from 8 a.m. to 1 p.m. and then resuming at the conclusion of the Induction Ceremony.
 Shuttles will not run during the Induction Ceremony.

-For complete Hall of Fame Weekend information, including a detailed schedule of events, please visit baseballhall.org or call 888-HALL-OF-FAME.
+For complete Hall of Fame Weekend information, including a detailed schedule of events, please visit www.baseballhall.org/visit/hall-of-fame-weekend or call 607-547-7200.

-The Museum maintains the following Hall of Fame Weekend hours: Friday, July 20: 9 a.m. - 9 p.m.; Saturday, July 21: 8 a.m. - 5 p.m.; Sunday, July 22: 8 a.m. - 9 p.m.; Monday, July 23: 9 a.m. - 9 p.m.
-Advance tickets are not necessary but are available by contacting the Hall of Fame at 888-425-5633.
-For Hall of Fame Members, doors open at 7 a.m. on Saturday and Sunday.
+The Museum maintains the following Hall of Fame Weekend hours: Friday, July 24: 9 a.m. - 9 p.m.; Saturday, July 25: 8 a.m. - 5 p.m.; Sunday, July 26: 8 a.m. - 9 p.m.; and Monday, July 27: 9 a.m. - 9 p.m.
+For Hall of Fame Members, doors open at 7 a.m. on Saturday and Sunday and at 8 a.m. on Monday.
 As always, Hall of Fame Members receive free admission.
 Interested parties may enroll in the Membership Program in advance or at the Museum.